A step by step guide to getting started with Rise Vision's free digital signage platform.

 Step 3.
 Add a Display

 Once you’ve created your first Presentation, head to the Displays page of Rise Vision and add a Display.
-You can follow the steps here if you get stuck or just watch the video below.
+You can follow the steps here if you get stuck.

 Step 4.
 Schedule Your Presentation